CGCookie/retopoflow/docs/polypen.md

 ## Transforming

 A `Left Click Drag` on components in PolyPen will perform a tweak action similar to Blender's Tweak tool.
-The tweaking settings are shared across multiple tools and can be read about on the [RetopoFlow Mode](general.html) docs page under Common Settings.
+The tweaking settings are shared across multiple tools and can be read about on the [Retopoflow Mode](general.html) docs page under Common Settings.